Siegel226/tribute_page/README.md

-This is a tribute page for Julius Augustus Ceaser done with FreeCodeCamp.org
+This is a tribute page for Julius Augustus Caesar done with [FreeCodeCamp.org](https://learn.freecodecamp.org/)